-If you are interested in Japanese martial traditions, you will find much in these ten chapters that clarify why the arts are taught according to a longstanding tradition—and also why there have been evolutionary changes in the instructional methods.
+If you are interested in Japanese martial traditions, you will find much in this Via Media book that clarifies why the arts are taught according to a longstanding tradition—and also why there have been evolutionary changes in the instructional methods.
 There is sound logic for the old traditions, as well as for the changes.
-The scholarly research presented in this anthology will improve a teacher’s way of instructing and help a student understand what to expect out of his or her studies.
+The scholarly research presented in this Via Media anthology will improve a teacher’s way of instructing and help a student understand what to expect out of his or her studies.

 Teaching and Learning Japanese Marital Arts: Scholarly Perspectives Vol. 1

 - The Martial Arts: Rites of Passage, Dramas of Persuasion, by Sally Harrison-Pepper, Ph.D.